Customer brief: To install infrared heating into ancillary accommodation created from a stable/garage block conversion.

-Mr Richard decided to install infrared heating after considerable research.
+Mr Richards decided to install infrared heating after considerable research.

 “The decision to install infrared was not taken lightly but the independent tests and reports we read were positive enough for us to choose to invest in the technology which we hoped would work well alongside the planned 4kW photovoltaic panel installation”.

 - Herschel Select XL panels were installed in four rooms together with the Herschel iQ remote and thermostat system.

 - Panels were ceiling-mounted.
 The property conversion had new ceilings at the same time as the panel installation so the panels could be positioned in the most effective location and to fit the arrangement of the downlights.

 - Panels were painted to match the ceiling tone.

 We compared many companies and their products and bought a cheap(ish) 400W panel to test.
 Although we were pleased with the heat output we were disappointed by the aesthetics of the panel and the thermostat was hard to connect due to inaccurate instructions.
 As a result of this experience we looked in detail at the Herschel range and arranged a visit to their office in Bristol where they have some panels on display.
 It was well worth the two hour trip to see at first hand the quality of the panels, to experience the heat output and to hear detailed answers to questions we had.
 The installation was initially for five panels to heat three rooms and Herschel subsequently provided a system specification after ascertaining the dimensions of the rooms and the insulation qualities.
 They also provided our electrician with an online guide for installation of the system and at this stage we felt we were confident enough to place an order for the recommended Herschel Select XL panels and thermostats.
 The panels were later delivered on schedule by courier and were protected in excellent packaging.